timdoubleg/crypto-index-bot/README.md

     2)  "n" will not place the orders so that you can deposit additional funds in order to have enough assets to enable your portfolio to reflect the top 10 cryptocurrencies' allocation.

 ## Assumptions

-The code assumes that you already have some cryptocurrencies on your binance account.
+* The code assumes that you already have some cryptocurrencies on your binance account.

-The code rebalances 95% of your assets in order to keep 5% for any transaction costs.
+* The code rebalances 95% of your assets in order to keep 5% for any transaction costs.
 However, you can change the threshold.

+* The rebalancing process will only take place with USDT trading pairs.

 # Installation
 This project requires the following packages: pandas, python-binance, pycoingecko.